 - Anomaly detection – requires continuous analysis of unfiltered data from the endpoint.

-A threat hunt is most effective when employing both active measures (agents deployed to endpoints) as well as passive measures (netflow, packet capture appliances).
+Threat hunting is most effective when employing both active measures (agents deployed to endpoints) as well as passive measures (netflow, packet capture appliances).
 User-entity behavior analytics must be employed as it is critical to baseline “normal” network and host behavior in a threat hunt; contextualizing normal behavior is the most effective way of determining where an adversary might lie in wait.

 A hunter must position themselves on the high ground.
 The high ground is defined by greater situational awareness.
 Specifically, the hunter must analyze threat intel from customer IPs, domains and hashes applied to historical data.
 From that vantage one must search for similar threads that are not identical matches in historical data.
 Successful anomaly detection requires continuous analysis of unfiltered data from the endpoint.